Permafrost/TundraTN/README.md

 ### Using Zip

 1. Download a zip of the desired updated version of the package from https://github.com/Permafrost/TundraTN/releases
-2. Copy the TundraTN-n.n.n.zip file to your Integration Server's ./replicate/inbound/ directory
+2. Copy the TundraTN-vn.n.n.zip file to your Integration Server's ./replicate/inbound/ directory
-3. Install and activate the updated TundraTN package release (TundraTN-n.n.n.zip) from the package management web page on your Integration Server's web administration site
+3. Install and activate the updated TundraTN package release (TundraTN-vn.n.n.zip) from the package management web page on your Integration Server's web administration site

 ## Conventions